Clivern/Anubis/docs/_posts/2025-03-19-langgraph-in-action.md

 - A flow to answer general questions, such as providing a support number.
 - A flow to check the flight status.

-Both `LangChain` and `LangGraph` are necessary for this setup. `LangGraph` will be used to build all the required workflows, while `LangChain` can handle `LLM` interactions.
+Both [LangChain](https://python.langchain.com/docs/introduction/) and [LangGraph](https://langchain-ai.github.io/langgraph/) are necessary for this setup.
+[LangGraph](https://langchain-ai.github.io/langgraph/) will be used to build all the required workflows, while [LangChain](https://python.langchain.com/docs/introduction/) can handle `LLM` interactions.
 There will be many `LLM` interactions, such as determining user intent and formatting user inputs.

 Now i will be building a smaller agent that shall answer questions about the wind and termperature.
 The same things we do can be applied to a bigger chat agent.
 Here is a graph of what i want to achieve.

 ![](/images/blog/langgraph_graph01.png)

-As you can see, we need to build two graphs with `LangGraph`:
+As you can see, we need to build two graphs with [LangGraph](https://langchain-ai.github.io/langgraph/):
 - `Wind` graph to handle wind queries.
 - `Termperature` graph to handle termperature queries.

 Then we build a `router` that sends the user to the appropriate graph based on their `intent`.

-Before we build our first graph, let's explain some key `LangGraph` concepts:
+Before we build our first graph, let's explain some key [LangGraph](https://langchain-ai.github.io/langgraph/) concepts:

 - `State`: A shared data structure that represents the current snapshot of your application.
 - `Nodes`: Python functions that encode the logic of your agents.
 They receive the current state as input, perform some computation or side-effect, and return an updated state.